vcfvct/cccgermantown/README.md

-static site generator for cccgermantown.org
+static site generator for cccgermantown.org POC

+Try to use Gatsby due to its React and graphql integration(possibly use contentful)